rockettheme/docs/Docs/grav/themes/supra/particle_joomla.md

 ---
-title: Supra: Grav Articles Particle
+title: Supra: Grav Pages Particle
 description: Your Guide to Recreating Elements of the Supra Demo for Grav
 breadcrumb: /grav:Grav/!themes:Themes/supra:Supra